jess-moloney/LHL_final_project_influenza_forecasting/README.md

 ![Both](visualizations/Full_TimeSeries_ARIMA_1_week_metrics.png)

 ### Step 6 - Feature Engineering
-To build a supervised learning model, I identified features that were correlated with total flu cases.
+In addition to the mobility, google search and health indicator that I found, I engineered features using the influenza time series itself.

 **Date Time, Lag, Window Features:**
-First, I engineered features using the influenza time series itself.

 **Year:** Mean weekly cases are relatively stable across the years in the time series, with the notable exceptions of 2018 (a particularly bad influenza season), and 2021 (during the height of the COVID-19 pandemic).
 ![Year](visualizations/mean_weekly_cases_year.png)

-**Month:**
+**Month:** Across the full time series, there is a clear seasonal pattern with cases peaking in February on average, and almost disappearing in July, August, September.
 ![Month](visualizations/mean_weekly_cases_month.png)

-**Season:**
+**Season:** The seasonal pattern is demonstrated even more clearly in the following plot, with winter being the worst season for influenza, followed by spring.
 ![Season](visualizations/mean_weekly_cases_season.png)

 The other features based on the influenza dataset are: